gbbirkisson/gbb-is/content/posts/2023-02-02-duplicate-media-files/index.md

   - benchmark
 ---

 I have been sorting through thousands of photos these days.
 I found out that I had quite a bit of duplicates laying around.
 No need to waste storage space on that!
-A perfect challenge to solve using the standard tools available in any regular linux distro.
+This is a perfect challenge to solve using the standard tools available in any regular linux distro.

 Oh, and also, by dumb luck I managed to find duplicate files that I would have never found without doing this exercise 🤷